 - Get a good wheel barrow to move things around the garden and avoid carrying heavy trugs, bags of compost or potted plants.

-- Wear the right clothing to keep warm and dry, including good gloves and kneeling pads.
+- Wear the right clothing appropriate for the weather.
+Remember to keep warm and dry in inclement weather.
+Good gloves and kneeling pads are a must all year round.

-- Invest in good power tools such as soil tillers, hedge trimmers, scarifiers, etc.
+- If you can invest in good power tools such as soil tillers, hedge trimmers, scarifiers, etc.

 - Use a portable garden stool to reduce the amount of squatting and bending.